mgaditya-er/Check-Your-Git-Cmd/README.md

 - **Command Suggestions**: If an incorrect command is entered, the application suggests the closest valid command using the Jaro-Winkler distance algorithm.
 - **Support for Abbreviations**: The application recognizes common Git command abbreviations (e.g., `git st` for `git status`).

+## About Jaro-Winkler Distance Algorithm

+The Jaro-Winkler distance algorithm is a string similarity metric that measures the edit distance between two strings.
+It calculates the similarity between two strings by comparing their characters and positions.
+This algorithm is particularly useful for detecting typographical errors or approximate matches between strings.

 ## Demo

 <video width="600" height="400" controls>